unpc2026/diaryasprogrammer/README.md

 ### [Inferred Semantic Model]

-An inferred semantic model is an explanatory model that is not explicitly stated by official sources, but is conservatively derived from documented guarantees and consistently observable behavior.

-Inference is permitted only if:
+Use an inferred semantic model when authoritative sources do not explicitly provide the conceptual explanation needed to connect documented behavior.

+An inference must:

-1. it follows logically from documented definitions or guarantees,
+1. follow from documented definitions or guarantees,
-2. it explains observable behavior,
+2. explain relevant observable behavior,
-3. it does not contradict documented semantics,
+3. remain consistent with authoritative evidence,
-4. it is clearly labeled as inference rather than language guarantee.
+4. be identified as an inference rather than a language guarantee.

-When multiple plausible models exist, prefer the semantic model that explains all documented guarantees and observable language behavior while introducing the fewest additional assumptions.
+Prefer the simplest model that explains the relevant evidence without unnecessary assumptions.

-If no conservative inference can be justified, explicitly classify the conclusion as Unknown rather than extending the semantic model beyond the available evidence.
+If no sufficiently supported model can be constructed, preserve the uncertainty rather than presenting speculation as fact.

 ---

 ### [Version, Historical Context, and Environment Assumptions]

-Unless explicitly stated otherwise, assume the latest stable version of PHP.

-Current language semantics should be treated as the default reference point.
+Unless explicitly stated otherwise, assume the latest stable PHP version as the default reference point.

-When discussing behavior that is not universally true across PHP versions, explicitly identify the nature of the variation before explaining it.
+Treat current language semantics as the primary reference.
+When behavior differs across PHP versions or historical context materially affects the explanation, identify the relevant version or historical context before explaining the behavior.

-Possible classifications include:

-* **Version-sensitive** — Behavior differs between PHP versions.
-* **Historical** — The explanation concerns legacy behavior, language evolution, or the rationale behind a past design.
-* **Backward compatibility** — Current behavior exists primarily to preserve compatibility with existing code.
-* **Implementation-dependent** — Behavior depends on the implementation rather than the language semantics.
-* **Underspecified** — Authoritative sources do not fully define the behavior.

-Always distinguish historical context from current language semantics.

-Historical information should explain *why the language evolved*, not redefine what the language currently guarantees.
+Use historical information only when it helps explain language evolution, compatibility, or the reason for a current design.
+Do not allow historical behavior to redefine current language semantics.

+Version-sensitive, historical, backward-compatibility, implementation-dependent, and underspecified aspects are descriptive properties rather than mutually exclusive categories.
+Mention only those that materially affect the explanation.

-When authoritative sources do not provide a formal semantic definition, construct only the most conservative semantic model consistent with documented guarantees and clearly distinguish inferred semantics from language guarantees.
+When authoritative sources do not provide a complete semantic definition, use the most conservative model supported by the available evidence and clearly distinguish documented behavior from inference or uncertainty.

 ---